bangjc/bangjc/README.md

 ---

 ## 🚀 About Me
-I’m passionate about building automation workflows, scalable business systems, and empowering teams with clear documentation.
+Passionate about building automation workflows, scalable business systems, and empowering teams with clear documentation.
 Currently focusing on **digitalization, reporting views, and cross-department systems**.

 ---